2012 in public domain

 When a work's copyright expires, it enters the public domain.
-The following is a list of works that enter the public domain in 2012.
+The following is a list of works that entered the public domain in 2012.
 Since laws vary globally, the copyright status of some works are not uniform.
-Not all works in the public domain have been expired, some works are deliberately donated into the collection for the public good or have been abandoned by their owners.
+Not all works in the public domain have been expired, some works are deliberately donated into the collection for the public good by their owners.

 Entering the public domain in Europe

 In most European nations with the exception of Belarus, copyright law extends for the life of the author or artist, plus 70 years.